Improving Topic Modeling by Distilling Soft Labels from Language Models: Experiments

 \subsection{Settings}

-\textbf{Metrics. } To start, we evaluate the intrinsic quality of the topics through their \textit{coherence} and \textit{diversity}, which have shown to be directly correlated with the interpretability of the topics \citep{dieng-etal-2020-topic, li-etal-2023-diversity}.
-For topic \textit{coherence}, we use the widely adopted Coherence Value ($\mathbf{C_V}$) \citep{roder2015exploring} and the recently proposed \textbf{LLM} ratings \citep{stammbach-etal-2023-revisiting}, while for topic \textit{diversity}, we use the Inversed Rank-Biased Overlap (\textbf{I-RBO}) score \citep{terragni2021word, bianchi-etal-2021-pre}.
+\textbf{Metrics} To start, we evaluate the intrinsic quality of the topics through their \textit{coherence} and \textit{diversity}, which have shown to be directly correlated with the interpretability of the topics \citep{dieng-etal-2020-topic, li-etal-2023-diversity}.
+For topic \textit{coherence}, we use the widely adopted Coherence Value ($\mathbf{C_V}$) \citep{roder2015exploring} and the recently proposed \textbf{LLM} ratings \citep{stammbach-etal-2023-revisiting}.
+For topic \textit{diversity}, we use the Inversed Rank-Biased Overlap (\textbf{I-RBO}) score \citep{terragni2021word, bianchi-etal-2021-pre}.
 Additionally, following prior studies~\citep{poursabzi-sangdeh-etal-2016-alto, hoyle-etal-2022-neural, pham-etal-2024-topicgpt}, we evaluate topical \textit{assignment accuracy} by measuring how well the most probable topic assignments align with the ground-truth labels through the \textbf{Purity} score~\citep{zhao2001criterion}.
 Lastly, we propose a retrieval-based metric to assess the effectiveness of the full topical distribution for finding semantically related documents by retrieving top-$N$ documents based on the KL-divergence of topic distribution, and report \textbf{Precision} as the proportion of retrieved documents that share the same ground-truth label as the query.

-\textbf{Datasets.} We train and evaluate our models on three publicly available text classification datasets with ground-truth labels: 20NewsGroup, StackOverflow~\citep{xu-etal-2015-short}, and TweetTopic~\citep{antypas-etal-2022-twitter}.
+\textbf{Datasets} We train and evaluate our models on three publicly available text classification datasets with ground-truth labels: 20NewsGroup, StackOverflow~\citep{xu-etal-2015-short}, and TweetTopic~\citep{antypas-etal-2022-twitter}.
 For TweetTopic, we filter examples with single labels in order to compute the \textbf{Purity} score.
 Note that both StackOverflow and TweetTopic are short-text datasets that traditional topic models often struggle with.
+For all datasets, we restrict $V$ to vocabulary words that correspond to single tokens under the LM tokenizer ($98\%$ of words) for efficiency, and set vocab size $|V| = 2000$ following settings from prior work \citep{bianchi-etal-2021-pre}.
+In \autoref{app:vocab-size-experiments}, we show the performance gains from DSL is consistent for different values of $|V|$.
+In practice, this parameter can be adjusted or adapted to specific domains without modifying the proposed method.